GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/otp.md

 # One-Time Password (OTP) Authentication

 ## Overview
 This document will explain how to configure the Gluu Server for a two-step authentication process with username and password as the first step, and HOTP as the second step.
+Below screenshot depicts a sample page of OTP login after the first step of authentication.

 ![otp](../img/user-authn/otp.png)